-Constituent: A group of people (e.g. a circle, team, department, branch, project or organization) who delegate authority to a representative to act on their behalf in other groups or organizations.
+Constituent: A team (e.g. a circle, team, department, branch, project or organization) who delegate authority to a representative to act on their behalf in other team or organizations.

 Continuous Improvement (principle): Change incrementally to accommodate steady empirical learning.

-Coordination: The process of enabling individuals or groups to collaborate effectively across different domains to achieve shared objectives.
+Coordination: The process of enabling individuals or teams to collaborate effectively across different domains to achieve shared objectives.